Greene-Denner-Drake Mill and Overlook (4,509 to 4,992-5338 ft)

 Overview

-This pleasant hike runs up an old road in a wide canyon for 1.0 miles to a well-preserved mill site that dates from the early 1950s to about 1970.
+This pleasant hike runs up an old road in a wide canyon for 1.0 miles to a well-preserved mill site that dates from the early 1950s to about 1970 and now is included in the Death Valley Wilderness Area.
 Hiking up the ridge above the mill site (another 0.25 miles) provides grand views over the area and a way to finish the hike by making a scenic loop back to the road.

 Please help preserve and protect this site for the enjoyment of future generations!

-Link to topographic map, elevation profile, or slide show with additional photos.
+Link to map, elevation profile, and additional photos of the mill site.

 Watch Out